 This is the second in a series of three posts about writing the perfect piece.
-Start by reading part 1 of this series “7 tips for writing the perfect article” (links in bold italics are to other posts on this website).
+Start by reading part 1 of this series Writing the perfect article or blog.
 It shows how to decide on your message and make sure what you are writing is relevant.
-Later, in part 3, Nut-grafs examples, you can see two published articles based on the model set out below.
+Later, in part 3, Cosmic kickers: worked examples, you can see two published articles based on the model set out below.

 Once you are clear on what you want to say, it’s time to get started.
 Structure is everything.